microsoft/qsharp/katas/content/qubit/learn_single_qubit_state/index.md

-# Learn the state of the qubit without measurements

 **Input:** A qubit in an unknown state $|\psi\rangle = \alpha|0\rangle + \beta|1\rangle$.
 The amplitudes $\alpha$ and $\beta$ will be real and non-negative.